 4 count packs ~ consist of 4 – 2 oz containers (8 ounces) or Casepacks are now also available.
 20 – 2 oz Servings per package.

-Meals consist of 4 – 2 oz containers (8 ounces) of the following protein varieties: USDA Certified Chicken, Turkey, or Organic or American Certified Grass Fed Beef, Beef Liver or Pork Liver.
+…of the following protein varieties: USDA Certified Chicken, Turkey, or Organic or American Certified Grass Fed Beef, Beef Liver or Lamb Heart.
 Our chicken products are always cage free, antibiotic free and free of added hormones.
 The beef and pork products are always American Grass-Fed Certified (organic) and a product of the local Colorado farming community.
 We also add fish oil, vitamin D3, egg shell calcium, safflower oil (linoleic acid), and trace amounts of iodized sodium.

 * Guaranteed Analysis will vary +/- two to four points of the below chart, with meal options chosen.
 See specific Guaranteed analysis information on packaging once meal options are chosen.

 - Minimum Crude Protein ….19.0%

 - Minimum Crude Fat………..0.6%